-The Company has incurred and expects to continue to incur costs in pursuit of its financing and acquisition plans.
-The Directors have reviewed the Company's cash flow projections, which show that in order to have adequate resources to continue in operational existence for the foreseeable future and in the absence of the completion of an acquisition, the Company is likely to require additional cash contributions from Co-Sponsors.
-Co-Sponsors are not obliged to provide such contributions and there is therefore a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
-The Board has assessed the Company is expected to continue as a going concern for a period of 12 months from the date of signing these Condensed Interim Financial Statements to the extent that the Company completes an acquisition or Co-Sponsors continue to support the Company during this period.
+In the event that the Acquisition does not complete, the cash flow projections show that the Company is likely to require additional cash contributions from Co-Sponsors.
+Co-Sponsors are not obliged to provide such contributions and there is therefore a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern in the event that the Acquisition is not completed.
+The Board has assessed the Company is expected to continue as a going concern for a period of 12 months from the date of signing these Condensed Interim Financial Statements to the extent that the Company completes the Acquisition or Co-Sponsors continue to support the Company during this period.